 Lead singer Florence Welch delivers verse after verse of raw vocals and feel-good lyrics on this upbeat track, making this the perfect mood-changer when you're having a down day post-breakup.
 Or, well, ever.

 There's a reason Swedish pop singer Robyn has been in the game for so long: She's a songwriting genius.
 And the 2010 hit "Dancing On My Own" is no exception.
-You may remember it from season one of Girls, or any dance club you visited in the last nine years.
-It's a sad song set to a catchy beat, or in other words: Perfection.
+You may remember it from Season 1 of Girls, or any dance club you visited in the last 10 years.
+It's a sad song set to a catchy beat.
+In other words: perfection.

 There's no better way to combat post-breakup blues than with a Gwen Stefani singalong—and this is the perfect jam for it.

-In this 2018 chart-topper, Halsey sings of a difficult breakup (with G-Easy, perhaps?).
+In this 2018 chart-topper, Halsey sings of a difficult breakup (with G-Eazy, perhaps?).
 The song is about building someone else up in a relationship, only to have them break your heart in the end.
-In short: It’s a breakup must-listen.
+In short, it's a breakup must-listen.

 Nobody does breakup lyrics like Kelly Clarkson, and "Since U Been Gone" is proof.
 (Plus, who can forget the song's epic music video?)
 If belting this tune at the top of your lungs doesn't put a smile on your face, we don't know what will.

-If 2013 gave us anything, it was the music video for "Wrecking Ball," where a naked Miley Cyrus sang her heart out while swinging from a giant demolition ball.
-And while the music video raised some eyebrows, the lyrics share so much pure, raw emotion that you'd be remiss if you let a breakup go by without jamming to this song at least once.
+If 2013 gave us anything, it was the music video for "Wrecking Ball," where a naked Miley Cyrus sang her heart out while swinging from a giant, well, wrecking ball.
+And while the music video raised some eyebrows, the lyrics share so much raw emotion that you'd be remiss if you let a breakup go by without jamming to this song at least once.
 (Wrecking balls sold separately.)

 The rhythm!
 The harmony!
 The emotion!
 This instant hit from Gotye is as fun to dance along to as it is to sing, making it the perfect prescription for post-breakup heartache.